haeran-cho/wcm.gsa/README.md

 # wem.gsc
 Software accompanying
-> H. Cho and P. Fryzlewicz (2020) "Multiple change point detection under serial dependence: wild energy maximisation and gappy Schwarz criterion".
+> H. Cho and P. Fryzlewicz (2020) "Multiple change point detection under serial dependence: Wild energy maximisation and gappy Schwarz criterion".

 - The main routine of WEM.gSC is contained in main.R (`wem.gsc`).
 - Codes used for analysing nitrogen oxides concentrations in London (contained in `AirQualityData.csv`) are provided in air_data.R.